Our Health and

 - Traffic flow

-Saint Joseph’s plan is and will continue to be informed by the latest scientific evidence and guidance from government and higher education industry resources including:
+Saint Joseph’s plan is and will continue to be informed by the evolving scientific evidence and guidance from government and higher education industry resources including:

 - The Centers for Disease Control and Prevention